Bira/octopus-carnival/_drafts/wir-mm2-4e-shadar-kai.md

 This is where they add the lore about Shadar-kai seeking extreme sensations to stave off the soul-draining malaise of the Shadowfell.
 As I said in the original post, I prefer to ignore this bit.
-If you want to add it in, the book also mentions that if you need to make a deal with them, offerings of novel or intense experiences will be well-received.
+If you want to add it in, the book also mentions that offers of novel and/or intense experiences tend to be well-received when one negotiates with shadar-kai.

-In this book we get paragon-tier Shadar-kai, which one can meet in the Shadowfell proper.
+In this book we get paragon-tier Shadar-kai, which one can usually meet in the Shadowfell proper.
 They retain the MM1 signature traits (low-light vision and the Shadow Jaunt ability), and get a new gimmick in the form of a new status effect they can inflict: _shrouded in gloom_.
 A victim who is shrouded in gloom